957 God Hopes for Man to Truly Repent

 God expressed and revealed each of these

-two polar-opposite essences in turn as the people of Nineveh repented,
+two polar-opposite essences before and after the people of Nineveh repented,

 allowing people to see the realness and the unoffendableness of God’s essence.